-You don't need to buy pre-planned lapbook kits because planning a lapbook yourself is easy!
+You don't need to buy pre-planned lapbook kits; planning one yourself is easy!
 As an added benefit, you can customize the learning to your child's interests.

 Say art and 9 out of 10 people will think "Picasso."
 Introduce your children to this artist with a homeschool artist study.

 How to plan a homeschool artist study for Mary Cassatt.

 Called a matchbook because it's folded like a book of matches, this minibook is just a few folds away.

 A quick minibook that's perfect for four bits of information -- the four corner minibook is an easy addition to any homeschool lesson.

 With just cardstock and a paper fastener, you can make an interactive learning tool for homeschool lessons -- a wheel book.